-While we’re all networking virtually, I recommend focusing on people you’ve worked with.
+It can be helpful to focus on people you’ve worked with.
 (One study showed that 60% of people who found a job did it through former coworkers.)
 Then you can widen out to other people you’re connected to.

 So take a look at the LinkedIn profiles of former coworkers, classmates, or other connections.
 Where have they worked?
 What might you learn from their stories?
 How can you help?
 Respect their time by staying short (a couple of paragraphs), and tell them why you’re reconnecting.

 I can’t believe it’s been four years since we worked together at CompanyX!
 How are you doing through all this?
 You might have heard there were layoffs at X, so I’m looking for something new.
 Meanwhile, I started a diversity in data science group on LinkedIn — I remember that was something you were passionate about, and thought you might want to join.